ethereum/solidity-website/src/posts/2026-09-10-memory-byte-array-element-delete-clears-whole-word-bug.md

 3. the 31 bytes that follow the deleted element are not irrelevant to the contract's behavior.

 Conditions 1 and 2 can be checked in the compiler settings and the sources.
-Condition 3 requires reasoning about the memory layout the compiler produces, so if the first two hold, treat the contract as affected rather than trying to rule out the third.
+Condition 3 requires reasoning about the memory layout the compiler produces, so if the first two hold, it may be safer to treat the contract as affected rather than try to rule out the third.

 **If your contract never applies `delete` to an element of a `bytes` or `string` value in memory, it is not affected.**